netresearch/kite/README.rst

                 ]
             ];

-    #. `merge` - Whether to merge the currently checked out branch into the branch to checkout
+    #. :code:`merge` - Whether to merge the currently checked out branch into the branch to checkout
-    #. `createBranch` - Whether to create the branch if it doesn't exist.
+    #. :code:`createBranch` - Whether to create the branch if it doesn't exist.
 This is by
        default set to true for the staging stage, when no whitelists for composer tasks are configured.
 You can configure whitelists for composer like that